maniaplanet/documentation/importer/importer_mesh.md

 - Uvs : Dynamic mesh materials don't require lightmap uv channel for static lighting (only 1 uv channel)
 - Lod :You can define up to 3 level of details for a dynamic mesh, by having up to 3 meshes (suffix "_Lod0", "_Lod1", "_Lod2")

-- **WARNING for character meshes (used in skins)** There are constraints on the maximum number of vertices of the     Lowest quality mesh (ie the highest Lod number) : 3500 vertexs max at this time.
+- **WARNING for character meshes (used in skins)**
+	There are constraints on the maximum number of vertices of the lowest quality mesh (ie the highest Lod number) : 3500 vertexs max at this time.
 	If your skin doesn't fit the requirements, it won't be transferred in peer to peer, and other players won't see it.
 	This to avoid unoptimized and costly skins to perturb the gameplay experience of other players.